Cost of Owning a Maltese

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Luxating Patella screening, Dental Disease screening, Collapsed Trachea screening

 Malteses should receive breed-specific screening for luxating patella starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+The earlier you know, the more you can do about it.

 Cost of Maltese Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Maltese ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Maltese ownership.

 More Maltese Guides

-What are the most important considerations for maltese cost of ownership?
+What are the most important considerations for maltese?

 Sources & References